naerbnic/datalit/datalit/docs/datalit.md

   // PNG Chunk:

-  // Data length is big endian u32.
+  // Data length is big-endian u32.
   //
   // This is resolved from the length in bytes from the upcoming chunk. len('chunk1): u32_be,